biocypher/biocypher/docs/tutorial.md

 - an input label (to allow mapping to the ontology, see the second step below)
 - a dictionary of further properties (which can be empty)

-These should be presented to the BioCypher driver in the form of a tuple.
+These should be presented to BioCypher in the form of a tuple.
 To achieve this representation, we can use a generator function that iterates through our simulated input data and, for each entity, forms the corresponding tuple.
 The use of a generator allows for efficient streaming of larger datasets where required.

 ```{code-block} python
 def node_generator():